How To Eliminate Common Toxic Household Items

 Sofas

 Random but true.
-In older furniture manufacturing, known carcinogens PBDE’s and Tris were used in production for fire resistance.
-While PBDE’s have been phased out, Tris production has increased, and a proprietary cocktail known as Firemaster 550 has been added to furniture production, which is an endocrine disruptor.
+In older furniture manufacturing, known carcinogens PBDEs and Tris were used in production for fire resistance.
+While PBDEs have been phased out, Tris production has increased, and a proprietary blend of toxic chemicals known as Firemaster 550 has been added to furniture production, which is an endocrine disruptor.

 What can you do?

 Look at the manufacturing ingredients and avoid these fire-retardant chemicals when buying new furniture.
-Many retailers have started making fire safe furniture without the use of chemicals.
+Many retailers have started making fire-safe furniture without the use of these toxic chemicals.

 Nonstick Pans